 - 4 cups assorted vegetables (i used butternut, mushrooms, pepper, red onion, zucchini, baby corn)

 - 1/2 cup chimichurri sauce

 - Preheat the oven to 400F/200C.

-- Toss the vegetable in 1/4 cup if the chimichurri.
+- Toss the vegetable in half of the chimichurri.

 - Roast for approximately 20 minutes, tossing and turning halfway through.
 Depending on the size that you cut your vegetables, they might need more or less time.
 They're ready when they're soft, but firm and browned.

 - Once you've taken then out of the oven, pour the remaining chimichurri over and mix.

 - Garnish with fresh parsley.